-Student teachers will need to be continually collecting evidence of the ten InTASC Standards throughout their student teaching experience.
+Student teachers will need to continually collect evidence of the ten InTASC Standards throughout their student teaching experience.
 These artifacts must demonstrate your knowledge of the standard and how the standard was implemented in your classroom.
-You will store this evidence (ex: bulletin board, student paper, etc.) in folders on your desktop for use as artifact #3 in your Final InTASC Portfolio in Anthology Portfolio and in your final presentation.
-A brief description of how the photo represents the standard should accompany the photo.
-Note: Your final portfolio presentation is not the same as your Student Teaching Application Portfolio.
-You will take it to the "next level" by stating "how" this artifact used during student teaching evidences your knowledge of the InTASC standard.
+It is recommended you store this evidence (ex: documents, photos, videos, bulletin board, student paper, etc.) in folders on your desktop for use as artifact #3 in your Final InTASC Portfolio in Anthology Portfolio and your Final Portfolio Presentation.
+A rationale of how the artifact represents the InTASC standard should accompany this submission.
+Note: Your Final Portfolio is not the same as your Student Teaching Application Portfolio.
+You will take it to the "next level" by stating "how" this artifact used during student teaching represents your knowledge of the InTASC standard.